This privacy statement sets out how Daytrippers Foundation uses and protects any information that you give while using our website.

 How we process your information

 We will only use your personal information for the purpose for which it was given, will not keep it for longer than necessary and will destroy the information securely according to our data retention statement.
-Information provided through grant applications may be retained for up to 7 years, after which time it will be destroyed.

 We are committed to ensuring that your information is secure.
 To prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.